 And of course, of you have time/budget - worth visiting Galapgos (there are iether 8 or 5 days trips)

-Feel free to follow up with any questions. almost 10 years ago
+Feel free to follow up with any questions. about 10 years ago

 Thanks for your response it's been helpful!
 Unfortunatley there's no way we can afford the Galapogos.